labthings/picamerax/docs/fov.rst

    part in the next section).

-3. Meanwhile, over on the CPU, ``myscript.py`` makes a ``capture`` call using picamera.
+3. Meanwhile, over on the CPU, ``myscript.py`` makes a ``capture`` call using picamerax.

-4. The picamera library in turn uses the MMAL API to enact this request (actually there's quite a lot of MMAL calls that go on here but for the sake of simplicity we represent all this with a single arrow).
+4. The picamerax library in turn uses the MMAL API to enact this request (actually there's quite a lot of MMAL calls that go on here but for the sake of simplicity we represent all this with a single arrow).